-- 4. Pub operating companies are under an obligation to ensure that Pre Entry Awareness Training (PEAT) is completed by proof of certification from the prospective tenant before the final terms for the premises are agreed. - 5.
-Prospective tenants must always demonstrate that they have taken proper independent professional advice prior to accepting a tenancy and that such advice has been used to prepare a business plan. - 6.
+- 4. Pub operating companies are under an obligation to ensure that Pre Entry Awareness Training (PEAT) is completed by proof of certification from the prospective lessee before the final terms for the premises are agreed. - 5.
+Prospective lessees must always demonstrate that they have taken proper independent professional advice prior to accepting a lease, and that such advice has been used to prepare a business plan. - 6.
 PEAT is also an essential part of the final interview process and will help the applicant prepare.
 It is the company's responsibility to ensure that PEAT is completed at least five days in advance of the final interview at which Heads of Terms are agreed. - 7.
-Prospective tenants must prepare a Business Plan which will include estimations of incomes and related costs, together with projected profit and loss (P&L) calculations.
-Prospective tenants should consult their financial advisors on the effects of changes on the business plan, both positive and negative.
+Prospective lessees must prepare a Business Plan which will include estimations of incomes and related costs, together with projected profit and loss (P&L) calculations.
+Prospective lessees should consult their financial advisors on the effects of changes on the business plan, both positive and negative. - 8.
+Business plans should be prepared independently by the lessee or prospective lessee and are not to be confused with the pub owning company's rent assessment.
+Further information on the form and content of rent assessments and the role of P & L accounts is contained from Clause 28 onwards.

-- 8. Business plans should be prepared independently by the tenant or prospective tenant and are not to be confused with the pub owning company's rent assessment.
-Further information on the form and content of rent assessments and the role of P&L accounts is contained from Clause 27 onwards. - 9.
-Tenants and their advisers' attention should also be drawn to the Royal Institution of Chartered Surveyors (RICS) guidance which provides advice to valuers1 on the matters to which they should have consideration. - 10.
-Companies will advise prospective and existing tenants about the availability of industry benchmarking reports, which may assist with the preparation of their business plan and in particular, assist with market comparisons under RICS guidance. - 11.
-Some of the above requirements may be waived (but NOT the business plan), at the company's discretion, in cases where the prospective tenant is suitably qualified through experience and achievement to rely on their judgement or is a company of sufficient standing. - 12.
-Companies will require prospective tenants to sign an exemption agreement signifying that the requirements for pre-entry training and or professional advice have been waived in accordance with the statement of qualification for exemption made by the prospective tenant.
-Companies will provide details of any other training courses they require to be completed, prior to the tenant taking on the agreement. - 13.
-A waiver may be applied where: - Applicants are multiple retailers with a number of other pub or bar premises. - Applicants can demonstrate at least three years recent experience of running a successful tenanted or leased pub business. - Applicants can demonstrate at least three years' relevant business management experience. - Applicants have an existing successful lease or tenancy with the company.
+- 9. Lessees and their advisers' attention should also be drawn to Royal Institution of Chartered Surveyors (RICS) guidance which provides advice to valuers1 on the matters to which they should have consideration. - 10.
+Companies will advise prospective and existing lessees about the availability of Industry Benchmarking Reports, which may assist with the preparation of their business plan and in particular, assist with market comparisons under RICS guidance. - 11.
+Some of the above requirements may be waived (but NOT the business plan), at the company's discretion, in cases where the prospective lessee is suitably qualified through experience and achievement to rely on their judgement, or is a company of sufficient standing. - 12.
+Companies will require prospective lessees to sign an exemption agreement signifying that the requirements for pre-entry training and/or professional advice have been waived in accordance with the statement of qualification for exemption made by the prospective lessee.
+Companies will provide details of any other training courses they require to be completed, prior to the lessee taking on the agreement. - 13.
+A waiver may be applied where: - Applicants are multiple retailers with a number of other pub or bar premises. - Applicants can demonstrate at least three years recent experience of running a successful tenanted or leased pub business. - Applicants can demonstrate at least three years' relevant business management experience. - Applicants have an existing lease with the company. - 14.
+Where a lease imposes a repairing obligation on the lessee, the applicant must prove to the company they have carried out a full structural and conditional survey of the premises.

-1 RICS Guidance Paragraph 7.18: "The supply tied tenant, aside from paying property rent and in some cases a share of machine income, also pays the wholesale prices of the supplying landlord, which are usually higher than those the tenant would pay in the open market.
-The tenant may compare its own property with the circumstances of being free of a supply tie and consider the profit achievable under those circumstances."
+1 RICS Guidance Paragraph 7.18: "The supply tied tenant, aside from paying property rent and in some cases a share of machine income, also pays the wholesale prices of the supplying landlord, which are usually higher than those the lessee would pay in the open market.
+The lessee may compare its own property with the circumstances of being free of a supply tie and consider the profit achievable under those circumstances."